crodriguezconde/terraform-google-cloud-sql/README.md

 4. Run `terraform init` to download the different modules as well as the Google provider.

+5. Modify the `terraform.tfvars` file to modify the values of the variables to be passed to the module.

-5. `(Optional)` Run `terraform plan` to see the different resources that will be created.
+6. `(Optional)` Run `terraform plan` to see the different resources that will be created.

-6. Run `terraform apply` to create the infrastructure within your Google Cloud Platform project.
+7. Run `terraform apply` to create the infrastructure within your Google Cloud Platform project.

-7. Run `terraform destroy` to undeploy the resources created.
+8. Run `terraform destroy` to undeploy the resources created.